Harini35-35/student-performance-analysis-python/README.md

 ## 📌 Project Overview

 This project was completed as part of my Data Science/Data Analysis with Python Internship at Sumerix Global.

+This project demonstrates fundamental Python-based data analysis skills and serves as the first task completed during my internship at Sumerix Global.

 The project demonstrates a complete data analysis workflow including:

 - Data Loading